libetl/soundtransform/README.md

 The result will be of an InputStream type.
 The frameLength in the streamInfo will be ignored

- :warning: blocking method, the  `stop.notify` method must be called in another thread.
+ /!\ : blocking method, the  `stop.notify` method must be called in another thread.

 Parameters:
 `streamInfo` - the future input stream info